darkoodic/PTB-Dots/README.md

 # PTB-Dots
-Psychtoolbox scripts used for generating, saving, and displaying approximate number dot displays.
+Psychtoolbox scripts used for generating, saving, and displaying approximate number system (ANS) dot displays.

 ## Created By
 Darko Odic (http://odic.psych.ubc.ca) <br />
 Department of Psychology <br />
 University of British Columbia <br />

 We welcome contributions and revisions to this code, as it could definitely be optimized further!
 If interested, fork, change, send pull request.
-If you don't like git, clone/download, revise, then send me an email an I can upload (and give credit).
+If you don't like git, clone/download, revise, then send me an email.

 ## Quick Start